St. John's Church#10 in Best Things To Do in Richmond

 Price & Hours

-And speaking of Sunday, you can also still attend church services at St. John's; they're usually held that day at 8:30 and 11 a.m.
-Afterward, the church is open for tours from 1 to 4 p.m.
-Monday through Saturday, tours are run from 10 a.m. to 4 p.m.
-If you'd really like to get a feel for the history this church witnessed, consider attending one of its public re-enactments, held annually from Memorial Day to Labor Day.
-Costumed actors re-enact the Second Virginia Convention and Henry’s famous speech.
-Recent visitors highly recommended attending a re-enactment, or at least paying to tour the church to learn more about the site's significance in American history.
+And speaking of Sunday, you can also still attend church services at St. John's in the mornings.
+If you'd really like to get a feel for the history this church witnessed, consider attending one of its public reenactments.
+Costumed actors reenact the Second Virginia Convention and Henry’s famous speech.
+Alternatively, you can attend one of the graveyard tours to learn about the departed buried here.
+Recent visitors highly recommended attending a reenactment.
 Though reviewers said there's not much to see inside the church, they said the guides provide a wealth of historical context and interesting information.

-Admission prices range from $6 to $8, dependent on age; children younger than 7 can enter for free.
-Attending re-enactments won't cost you extra, but a $5 donation is suggested.
-St. John's Episcopal Church is appropriately located in the Church Hill neighborhood of Richmond, on East Broad Street.
+Admission prices are $10 for a reenactment and $15 for a graveyard tour.
+Children younger than 7 can enjoy the reenactment for free, but must pay to attend a graveyard tour.
+St. John's Church is appropriately located in the Church Hill neighborhood of Richmond, on East Broad Street.
 Visit its official website for more information.

 Most visitors are impressed with the Virginia Museum of Fine Arts, comparing its collections to what you would find in the art museums of much larger cities.

 This Museum District standout is best known for its five gorgeous Fabergé eggs, but it also features works by Degas, Cézanne and Renoir, and large collections of African, Indian and Tibetan art.
 Recent visitors were especially impressed with the McGlothlin Collection of American Art.
 In addition to its permanent collections, the VMFA regularly operates a series of temporary exhibits that explore everything from Black life in Virginia to jewelry to Asian religions.